 Once the folder location is set, add the officestartdefaulttab name with a data value of 1 to the registry.

 Administrators can use Group policy to set these values as well as the user's templates folder.

 Do it for me

-If you don't want to edit the registry yourself, you can use the officestartdefaulttab ready-to-use reg file to set the value for Word and Excel.
+If you don't want to edit the registry yourself, use the reg file for your version of Office to set the value in both Word and Excel.